Peek behind the canvas at Upper Belvedere to discover the story behind Klimt’s unfinished work The Bride.

 The exhibition also explores the context and history around the painting.
 It draws, for example, on the words of those who visited Klimt in the studio, who sponsored his work, or who stood before him as he sought to capture their likeness on canvas.

-As such, we may never truly experience what the world loss with Klimt’s passing.
-But we do at least gain a deeper understanding of what might have been.
+We may never truly experience what the world lost with Klimt’s passing.
+But the exhibition does at least give us a deeper understanding of the man’s art and what might have been.

 Dates, tickets & tips